OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_547.rst

 - `Accounting tables not ordered by date correctly <https://github.com/OpenNebula/one/issues/1669>`__.
 - `DS quotas shouldn't show the 'system' type <https://github.com/OpenNebula/one/issues/1713>`__.
 - `Doesn't retrieve the capacity unit in volatile disks <https://github.com/OpenNebula/one/issues/1706>`__.
+- `CPU Model broken if not exists CUSTOMIZATION attribute <https://github.com/OpenNebula/one/issues/1716>`__.